Past SSF Events 2025

 Launch Webinar - Responsible Gold Investments

 In this launch webinar, Daniela Lavrador, author of Responsible Gold Investments and Director for Romandie at SSF, presented key findings from Responsible Gold Investments spotlight.
-The session opened with remarks from CEO Sabine Döbeli, followed by a presentation from Daniela Lavrador, who highlighted key trends in responsible gold investment.
+The session opened with remarks from SSF CEO, Sabine Döbeli, followed by a presentation from Daniela Lavrador, who highlighted key trends in responsible gold investment.

 Two case studies followed illustrating these developments in practice: The Swiss Gold Bars ESG Initiative, presented by Esther Halas Budinsky (Banque Bonhôte & Cie SA) and Virginie van Doorn (Conser).The second presentation, Swiss Positive Gold Fund, was shared by Frederic-Karim Dawance (de Pury Pictet Turrettini) and Diana Culillas (Swiss Better Gold).
 Over 120 participants joined the webinar gaining insights on how ESG considerations are increasingly influencing gold-related financial products.